 Are you getting any chest pains or angina?

-Do you ever get chest pains/ angina when you are at rest? (if yes please phone the surgery to request a same-day GP call-back)
+Do you ever get chest pains/ angina when you are at rest?

 Are you getting more short of breath or are your ankles becoming more swollen?

 Are you getting dizzy spells or have had any blackouts/falls recently?